Swimming Pool Questions and Answers Help & Expert Pool Care Forum. Frequently asked maintenance questions about all kinds of pool related issues.

 Go HERE to learn all about your swimming pool care and chemicals.

 Question #6 - How often should I drain my swimming pool?

 Answer: Draining your pool too often is expensive and wasteful.
 There are really only a handful of reasons why you should drain your pool.
 TDS, or Total Dissolved Solids is NOT a reason.

 Question #7 - I have chlorine lock/block.
 What do I do now?

-Answer: There is no such thing as CHLORINE LOCK.
+Answer: There is no such thing as chlorine lock.
 Their definition is your pool chlorine is somehow LOCKED UP and you must get it UNLOCKED by shocking the pool.
-Your chlorine can only be 1 of 2 things are they are EFFECTIVE or NOT EFFECTIVE.
+Your chlorine can only be 1 of 2 things.
+Your chlorine is either EFFECTIVE or NOT EFFECTIVE.
 That's it.
 Your chlorine's job is to kill organic matter (bugs, swimmer waste, leaves, etc.) in the pool.
 But, it must be EFFECTIVE in order to do it.
 Go HERE to learn much more about your pool chemistry.

 Question #8 - How long should I run my pump motor?

 Answer: In general, 8 - 10 hours during the swimming season and 4 - 6 hours during the off-season.